-Ever wonder what the plural is for Toyota’s Prius?
-It’s been something of a gray area to our copy editors, and now that there’s a Prius V, a plural word for the vehicle could come in handy.
+CARS.COM — Ever wonder what the plural is for the Toyota Prius?
+It’s been something of a gray area to our copy editors, and now that there’s a Prius v, a plural word for the vehicle could come in handy.

 Before we could make up our minds, Toyota decided today that the plural form is “Prii” (pronounced PREE-eye).
 That decision was the result of a marketing campaign in which Toyota asked the public about the plural possibilities: “Prius,” “Priuses,” “Prii,” “Priem,” or “Pri.”